enricocid/Music-Player-GO/README.md

 ### Unifield UI, the way I'd like it to be:

-- Colorful and simple UI;
-- Unified UI: no need to navigate between activities;
+- Colorful, simple and 'unified'UI : no need to navigate between activities;
+- Bottom panel containing the player controls;
 - Music organized by artist;
+- Top panel containing the now played song and a toggle the reveal layout;
+- Reveal layout containing the selected artist's discography;
 - Fast scrolling;
-- Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded);
 - Dark status bar icons for light accents
-- Horizontally slide too long played song/album text in controls panel (long click on it);
-- "Play All!" button to play all songs in device;
-- Ability to play all the songs from an artist;
+- Ability to play all the songs from the device or from an artist;

-### Open settings directly from UI.
+### Open settings directly on the UI.
 Available settings:

 - Themes (light and inverted)
 - Link to git page;
 - 17 UI accents!;
-- Equalizer;
-- Toggle Play All! button visibility;

 ### Minimal code: